metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_alert_v1beta1_manifest.md

 Optional:

 - `mount_propagation` (String) mountPropagation determines how mounts are propagated from the host to container and the other way around.
 When not set, MountPropagationNone is used.
 This field is beta in 1.10.
+When RecursiveReadOnly is set to IfPossible or to Enabled, MountPropagation must be None or unspecified (which defaults to None).
 - `read_only` (Boolean) Mounted read-only if true, read-write otherwise (false or unspecified).
 Defaults to false.
+- `recursive_read_only` (String) RecursiveReadOnly specifies whether read-only mounts should be handled recursively.
+If ReadOnly is false, this field has no meaning and must be unspecified.
+If ReadOnly is true, and this field is set to Disabled, the mount is not made recursively read-only.
+If this field is set to IfPossible, the mount is made recursively read-only, if it is supported by the container runtime.
+If this field is set to Enabled, the mount is made recursively read-only if it is supported by the container runtime, otherwise the pod will not be started and an error will be generated to indicate the reason.
+If this field is set to IfPossible or Enabled, MountPropagation must be set to None (or be unspecified, which defaults to None).
+If this field is not specified, it is treated as an equivalent of Disabled.
 - `sub_path` (String) Path within the volume from which the container's volume should be mounted.
 Defaults to '' (volume's root).
 - `sub_path_expr` (String) Expanded path within the volume from which the container's volume should be mounted.
 Behaves similarly to SubPath but environment variable references $(VAR_NAME) are expanded using the container's environment.
 Defaults to '' (volume's root).
 SubPathExpr and SubPath are mutually exclusive.